Non-Spatial Geodataprocessing#

 conditional expressions

 Querying your data to answer more complex question is of great importance.
 This can be accomplished using the “Select by expression” tool.
-In the provided example, we aim to answer the question: Which cities, not having a population of one million inhabitants in 1950, had surged to over 10 million inhabitants by 2015?
+In the provided example, we aim to answer the question: Which cities, excluding those with a population of one million inhabitants in 1950, had grown to over ten million inhabitants by 2015?

-Example: Cities, not having a population of one million inhabitants in 1950, had surged to over 10 million inhabitants by 2015?
+Example: Cities, excluding those with a population of one million inhabitants in 1950, that have grown to over ten million inhabitants by 2015

 SQL#

-Another possibility to build your expressions is to utilize SQL.
+Another possibility to build your expressions is to use SQL.

 You can easily access essential SQL statements by referring to this handy Cheat Sheet.
 This offers a concise overview of the core functionalities.